bump-sh/docs/src/_guides/bump-sh-tutorials/documenting-multiple-api-versions.md

 This would look exactly the same as the previous example just pushing the workflows to two different repos instead of two different branches.

+## Branch names

+The branch names are important, and should be chosen carefully.
+The default branch is the one that will be shown to users when they first visit the API documentation.
+When there is only one active version there will be no need to pick a version, but as soon as there are two or more versions the user will be prompted to pick a version.

+Some API maintainers decide to name branches after major versions like v1, v2, v3.
+Some maintainers prefer branching based on release dates, especially when using [API evolution](https://apisyouwonthate.com/blog/api-evolution-for-rest-http-apis/) or date-based versions.

+Some API maintainers prefer to use terms like "beta" and "next" for their branches, which can be useful when the API is in a state of flux and the version numbers are not yet stable.

 ## Deprecating old API versions

 When a new API version is created, and you create a new Bump.sh branch for the API documentation to match, at some point you will want new users to start using it.